-For each contig we search for a CDR3 sequence, using the fact that the flanking sequences of CDR3s are conserved.
-We compare to motifs derived from V and J reference segments for human and mouse, exactly as shown below.
-Here a letter represents a specific amino acid and a dot represents any amino acid.
+For each contig, Cell Ranger searches for a CDR3 sequence using the conserved sequence that flanks the CDR3 region.
+Then the CDR3 sequence and its flanking regions are compared to motifs derived from V and J reference segments for human and mouse, as shown below.
+A letter represents a specific amino acid and a dot represents any amino acid:

 left flank CDR3 right flank LQPEDSAVYY C...
 LTFG.GTRVTV VEASQTGTYF LIWG.GSKLSI ATSGQASLYL

-We require that a CDR3 sequence have length between 5 and 27 amino acids, start with a C, and not contain a stop codon.
+Cell Ranger requires that a CDR3 sequence have at least 5 amino acids, start with a C, and not contain a stop codon.
 The flanking sequences for a candidate CDR3 are matched against the above motifs, and scored +1 for each position that matches one of the entries in a column.

 For a candidate CDR3 to be declared a CDR3 sequence, it must score at least 10.
 In addition the left flank must contribute at least 3 and the right flank must contribute at least 4.

-Next we find the implied stop position of the end of the V segment on the contig.
-That is the start position of the V segment on the contig, plus the length of the V segment.
-Then we require that the CDR3 sequence start at most 10 bases before the stop and start at most 20 bases after the stop of the V. (The condition of this paragraph is not applied in the denovo case.)
+Next, Cell Ranger finds the implied stop position of the end of the V segment on the contig.
+The implied stop is the start position of the V segment on the contig plus the length of the V segment.
+The CDR3 sequence is required to start at most 10 bases before the stop, and at most 20 bases after the stop of the V. These conditions for finding an implied stop are not applied in the denovo case.

-If there is more than one CDR3 sequence, we choose the one having the highest score.
-If there is a tie, we choose the one having the later start position on the contig.
-If there is still a tie, we choose the longer CDR3.
+If there is more than one CDR3 sequence, Cell Ranger chooses the one with the highest score.
+If there is a tie, the one with the later start position on the contig is chosen.
+If a tie remains, the longer CDR3 is chosen.